ANACREON

 and

-turns from me to gawk at some other child,
+turned from me to gawk at some other child,

 Another girl.